Individual Complaints and Urgent Appeals

 A reply sent by the Government to the Working Group is transmitted to the source for any final comments or observations.

-According to the methods of work of the Group, deprivation of liberty is arbitrary if a case falls into one of the following three categories:
+According to the methods of work of the Group, deprivation of liberty is arbitrary if a case falls into one of the following five categories:

 A) When it is clearly impossible to invoke any legal basis justifying the deprivation of liberty (as when a person is kept in detention after the completion of his sentence or despite an amnesty law applicable to him)(Category I);